LEARNAcademy/jumpstart-student-notes/code/javascript.md

 WITHIN YOUR FUNCTION: Add a conditional statement that will alert either the location of the bomb, the location of the treasure, or the id.
 (You may want the “id” alert to tell you the location of the treasure and bomb for troubleshooting purposes)

 WITHIN YOUR FUNCTION: Replace the alert with an action that will change the question mark in the td innerHTML to the tree, bomb, or treasure icon.
-You can also access an emoji keyboard by clicking `control + command + space` on a Mac, Windows . for PC.
+You can also access an emoji keyboard by clicking `fn` on a Mac or `WindowKey +` for a Windows computer.

 ```
 &#x1f332 = tree icon